 Starting in the Yeo valley at Yeo Mill, you will start with a climb, it will be worth it as this will take you to the official Exmoor boundary, and the boundary stone to match the one at Drewsteignton.
 From here you can see right over Exmoor and towards your next destination, Barle Valley.
 After crossing some farmland you will reach the famous Tarr Steps, a clapper bridge made up of 17 slabs, the longest in the country.

 You will follow the Barle river until you reach the village of Withypool; an opportunity to refuel before re-joining the riverside path.
 The path takes you to ‘Cow Castle’, an Iron Age hill fort, next to it another hill, aptly named ‘The Calf’.
 You then arrive in Simonsbath and from here the end of your journey is in site.

-After a short climb and some open moorland, you will walk right through Exe Head, the start of the river Exe!
-The route then follows another river valley, that of ‘Hoaroak Water’; with high rises on both sides it will feel like just you and the ponies and brings some comfort knowing you are entering the last 10k.
+After a short climb and some open moorland, you will walk right through Exe Head, the source of the river Exe.
+The route then follows another river valley, that of ‘Hoaroak Water’; with high rises on both sides it will feel like just you and the Exmoor ponies and bring some comfort knowing you are entering the last 10k.

 Once you reach the main road into Lynmouth there is just one more climb, but it’s all worth it, because on reaching the top, you get a stunning view of the tree-covered hills, the Bristol Channel, and more importantly the finish!
 Heading up this winding path you reach a height of 260 metres before dropping all the way down to sea level.
-A little trot along the tarmac to the official finish point of the Two Moors Way, and you’re all done.
-There’s even a book to sign to recognise the achievement of running from coast to coast!
+A little trot along the side river Lyn to the official finish point of the Two Moors Way, and you’re all done.
+There’s even a book to sign at the visitor centre to recognise the achievement of running from coast to coast!